Frameworks

 Revisiting the Matrix

 Rescore quarterly.
-Markets change.
-Your skills develop.
-New channels emerge.
+Three things change: your skills evolve (if you’ve gotten better at video, YouTube’s consistency score rises), platforms change (algorithm shifts, new features, audience migration), and your business evolves (if your ICP shifts, your customer-presence scores shift with it).
 A channel that scored 24 six months ago might score 60 today because your audience migrated or because you developed a new content skill.

 Add the review to your Sunday CEO Review.
 Three minutes of scoring.
 A decision that directs your entire marketing effort.